tusharx0809/etl-python-sql/project/README.md

-# This repository contains my own ETL and data analysis project project
+# This repository contains my own ETL and data analysis project
 # Queries to create database downloaded from "https://www.dofactory.com/sql/sample-database"
 # Belows is the Schema of the testing database
 ![alt text](schema.png)